-Texture balloons are pretty awesome and easy to make.
-Fun filled sensory balloons that you can make for home, school, or work.
+Sensory balloons are fun to play with and so easy to make as well.
+Awesome filled texture balls that you can make for home, school or even as a stress ball for work.
 They are surprisingly tough and can take a good squeeze.
-For more awesome sensory play ideas check out our huge resource for neat ideas.
+For more awesome sensory play ideas check out our huge resource list of ideas.

 - Balloons (dollar store works fine)